 This creates a deeply warming and refreshing flavour explosion that you couldn’t possibly try only once.

-If you want to expand your choices outside of dumplings, you can also taste the restaurant’s massive range of other dishes, such as handmade noodles, which are made with love and care every single day by the dedicated and passionate chefs.
+If you want to expand your choices outside of dumplings, you can also taste the restaurant’s massive range of other dishes.
+Stand-outs include their handmade noodles.
+These are crafted with love and care every single day by the dedicated and passionate chefs.

-Any trip to Bamboo Basket is a surefire way to be incredibly and richly satisfied deep down by the best of Asian cuisine.
-And every time you visit, you’ll likely find a new favourite dish, thanks to the wild and extensive menu.
+Any trip to Bamboo Basket is a surefire way to get your fix of the best of Asian cuisine.
+And every time you visit, you’ll likely find a new favourite dish, thanks to the extensive menu.